10 Notable Facts About Toy Poodles

 Toy poodle standing on the lawn

-European Toy Poodles have longer tails than their U.S. counterparts.
+European toy poodles have longer tails than their U.S. counterparts.

-This term means that breeders remove the tips of the tail.
+Many people, especially those in the United States, are familiar with the sight of a short, fluffy toy poodle tail.
+However, this tail length is not standard, as breeders typically dock their tails at just two or three days old.
 Docking will leave this dog with a tail only half to two-thirds of what it should have been originally.
-Tail docking is illegal in much of Europe and the United Kingdom.
+However, tail docking is illegal in much of Europe and the United Kingdom.
 Europeans reserve docking for worker dogs such as retrievers and terriers.
-So, you might see a slightly different-looking Toy Poodle abroad.
+So, you might see a slightly different-looking toy poodle abroad.

 7. Costs a Pretty Penny